 The Sustainable Development Policy Team sits within the Director Business Resilience Safety, Sustainable Development and Continuity (DBR-SSDC)

-SD in defence is more specifically defined by 2 SD principles:
+Sustainable development in defence is more specifically defined by 2 principles:

 - defence must be resilient to current and future environmental, social and economic threats (adaptation)